REGULATIONS FOR THE 29th VALENCIA-TRINIDAD ALFONSO EDP HALF-MARATHON 2019

-9.2 The refund of an entry made with the ‘Regala’ product (gift) will be made electronically in a Running Card (+ info), which the runner can use in whole or in part for future entries, and/or or in the services provided by future editions of the Valencia Half-Marathon, the Valencia Marathon and/or the 10-kilometre Valencia Trinidad Alfonso Race.
+9.2 The refund of an entry made with the ‘Regala’ (‘give a present’) product will be made electronically in a Running Card (+ info), which the runner can use in whole or in part for future entries and/or the services provided by future editions of the Valencia Half-Marathon, the Valencia Marathon and/or the 10-kilometre Valencia Trinidad Alfonso Race.

 10.1 If the runner cannot pick these up in person. he/she must authorise someone else to do so by presenting the requisite documentation through the self-management area.
 Bibs will not be handed over to those who do not comply with these requirements.

 10.2 In order to facilitate the pick-up of bibs not collected at The Runners’ Fair, the Organisers will give runners/authorised persons the option of picking up bibs (without runners’ bags) from a point next to the lockers on the Sunday on which the trial is held.
 This pick-up point will be open from 7:30 to 8:30 A.M.
 (Note that an original National Identity Document or Passport must be shown).